Zeel200/Calculator/README.md

 ## Launch the calculator:

-Open index.html in your web browser.
+Download index.html, style.css and main.js in one single folder and just open in your web browser.

 ## 🛠️ Usage
 1. Open the calculator in your browser.